 I am sure that I will add some more rules as people remind me of things we have experienced in the past.

 The 4-Song-Set is meant to express a feeling, it defines who you are.
 If CMAC plays No Speak Americano just to make Sam crazy…yeah you get it.
 As the token old guy, I like to lead off with an oldie.
 Little Red Riding Hood, Poison Ivy did not go over well.
-But then that says something about me too: Fuck all of you, I play stuff that you should know.
+But then that says something about me too: Screw you, I play stuff that you should know.
 And it says something about me that I do what I want, don’t care what people think, like the classics, and will think out of the box (Punk Rock Girl, Ray Charles’ Mess Around, The Blues Brothers, SRV – Pipeline) .
 I am going to add a page and list out all of my sets here.
 It will take a while to type them all out from my phone.
 I hope people will comment on this post and either post their favorites or dream up a great set.

 For today I am going with an all female singers theme,